The Best Methods for Joining Wood – 9 Types of Wood Joints

 Miter joint

-The miter joint is a corner joint made by cutting the ends of the wood pieces at a 45o angle.
-Reinforcement can be accomplished with glue, nails, or splines.
+The miter joint is a corner joint made by cutting the ends of the wood pieces at a 45 degree angle.
+Reinforcement can be accomplished with glue, nails, splines or pocket holes.

 Pros: